Geisha Coffee: What Is It, and What’s all The Hype About?

 Is It Worth the Price?

-Since the demand is still so high for this specialty coffee, the price isn’t expected to drop anytime soon.
+Since the demand is still so high for this speciality coffee, the price isn’t expected to drop anytime soon.
 But, is it worth it?

 If you want to drink Geisha every day instead of your regular coffee, it is probably not worth it.
 However, if you want to experience a unique, world-renowned taste once in a while, then it is.